Pineapple dump cake might just be the easiest dessert to make and it only requires three simple ingredients for a decadent and flavorful treat.

 3 Ingredient Pineapple Dump Cake

-Printable ingredient list, measurements, and instructions listed at the bottom of the post
+Printable recipe with the ingredient list, measurements, and instructions listed at the bottom of the post

 Slow Cooker Cakes